onehashai/onehash-connect/help/share-and-upload-files.md

 # Share and upload files

-Zulip supports attaching multiple files to messages, including images, documents, sound, and video.
+OneHash Connect supports attaching multiple files to messages, including images, documents, sound, and video.
 You can edit the names of the files others see after you upload them.

-Zulip will automatically generate a **thumbnail** for each file when you send the message, if it can.
+OneHash Connect will automatically generate a **thumbnail** for each file when you send the message, if it can.
 Image thumbnails will be shown directly in the message, and you can click on a thumbnail to [view the full image](/help/view-and-browse-images).